 Thermal mass flow meters have been touted as an effective instrument to measure flare gas to comply with environmental regulations.
-What most manufacturers do not point out are the inherent challenges with measuring flare gas.
-In fact, flare gas measurement is one of the most challenging flow measurement applications.
-One point of the Sage white paper, “Flare Gas Measurement Using Thermal Mass Flow Meters,” is that thermal mass flowmeters are not appropriate in all flare applications.
+Most manufacturers do not point out the inherent challenges with measuring flare gas.
+Flare gas measurement is one of the most challenging flow measurement applications.
+One point of the Sage white paper, “Flare Gas Measurement Using Thermal Mass Flow Meters,” is that thermal mass flowmeters are inappropriate in all flare applications.

-The paper explores the inherent challenges needed to be overcome when measuring flare gas.
+The paper explores the inherent challenges one needs to overcome when measuring flare gas.
 Those challenges range from varying gas composition, hydrogen, extreme flow rate variation, the demands to meet environmental calibration and accuracy regulations, requirements for hazardous location classification, and others.

 The Sage paper doesn’t suggest that the thermal mass flow meter is the end-all and best method for measuring flare gas.
-In fact, in some applications, such as emission measurement at oil refineries and chemical plants, it suggests that thermal meters are not effective because of the extreme variations in gas composition.
-However, they suggest that thermal meters can detect which operation is sending flow to the flare in these facilities.
+In fact, in some applications, such as emission measurement at oil refineries and chemical plants, it suggests that thermal meters are not practical because of the extreme variations in gas composition.
+However, they indicate that thermal meters can detect which operation sends the flow to the flare in these facilities.

 Flare Measurement of Landfill Gas, Biogas, and Natural Gas

 The new white paper discusses how in some flare measurement applications, such as landfill gas, biogas, natural gas, using thermal flow meters is an effective method and can save thousands of dollars versus the traditional approach with ultrasonic meters.
-Other applications are discussed in the paper, including natural gas processing and production, offshore platforms, crude oil extraction, and atmospheric storage tanks.
+The paper discusses other applications, including natural gas processing and production, offshore platforms, crude oil extraction, and atmospheric storage tanks.